robshahla/uber-distributed-system/README.md

 This repository contains the code for the Uber Distributed System.
 The system offers is a distributed ride sharing service that allows users to either offer rides or request rides between a group of cities.
 The system is scalable and fault tolerant.

 The servers are implemented in Java and the communication between them is done using the gRPC framework.
 Each server runs in a Docker container.
-Few of the algorithms used between the servers are leader elections, failure detection and atomic broadcast.
+Among the algorithms used between the servers are leader elections, failure detection and atomic broadcast.
 The cities are represented as points in a 2D plane.

 ## Run
 To run the system, you need to have Docker installed.
 You can run the system by following these steps: